IBM/fabric-contract-attribute-based-access-control/README.md

 Select the "Create New User" tab and enter the following users:
 ```
 id: GHFarm
-password: adminpw
+password: GHFarm
 role: producer

 id: Walmart
-password: adminpw
+password: Walmart
 role: retailer

 id: UPS
-password: adminpw
+password: UPS
 role: shipper

 id: ACustomer
-password: adminpw
+password: ACustomer
 role: customer

 id: FDA
-password: adminpw
+password: FDA
 role: regulator
 ```
-#### 3) Register each new User
+#### 3) Enroll each new User
-Select the Register tab from the Login screen, enter the ID, password and role of each user.
+Select the Enroll tab from the Login screen, enter the ID, password and type of each user.

 #### 4) Start a portal for each user
-For each other user open a separate terminal, start the application on a unique port
+For each user open a separate terminal, start the application on a unique port
 ```
 ng -o serve --port 420X
 ```
-#### 4) On first application instance, login as "Walmart", this will enroll the "Walmart" participant and should take you to the Retailer Portal
+#### 5) On first application instance, login as "Walmart", this should take you to the Retailer Portal as Walmart

 Create a couple orders:
 ```